flycheck/flycheck/doc/languages.rst

          A list of print-like functions to check calls for format string problems.

-      .. defcustom:: flycheck-go-vet-shadow

-         Whether to check for shadowed variables, in Go 1.6 or newer.

       .. defcustom:: flycheck-go-build-tags

          A list of build tags.